 It was nearly identical to the one upstairs.

 She managed to release the latch of the elevator’s gate, and exited the claustrophobic space.
 Her hand hovered near her gun holster, which was concealed beneath a few layers of her skirt, but the office was empty.
-Her nerves began to settle as she looked around the office.
+Her nerves began to settle as she looked around the roomroom.

 This office had curtains over the windows, like the one upstairs, though she suspected that if she were to pull them aside, she’d be looking at a bare wall.
 Still, they provided the comforting illusion that she was not several stories underground.
-The desk in this office was clearly used regularly.
-It was covered in scratches, tea stains, and loosely organized sheets of dog-eared and crumpled papers.
+The deskwas clearly used regularly.
+It was covered in scratches, tea stains, and loosely organized sheets of crumpled, dog-eared papers.
 Annabel skimmed through some of the documents at the top of the pile as she perused the office.

 She headed to the door and peered through the pane of glass.
 The coast appeared to be clear, but she cracked open the door and was careful as she leaned out for a second look.
 A moment later, she was heading down the hall.